InamDevilliers/Product-Details/README.md

    The backend will now be running on http://localhost:3001 and will serve product data when the /products endpoint is accessed.

 # Frontend (React) Setup
-1. Navigate to the Frontend Directory
+1. Navigate to the Frontend Directory<br>
-Change into the React frontend folder if you haven't already: cd Frontend\trika-frontend
+Change into the React frontend folder:<br>
+cd Frontend\trika-frontend<br>

-3. Install Dependencies for the Frontend
+3. Install Dependencies for the Frontend<br>
-Install the necessary packages for the React app by running: npm install
+Install the necessary packages for the React app by running:<br>
+  npm install<br>
-This will install:
+This will install:<br>
   axios: For making HTTP requests to the Node.js server to fetch product data.

-4. Running the React Frontend
+4. Running the React Frontend<br>
-Start the frontend development server with: npm start
+Start the frontend development server with:<br>
+  npm start<br>
 The React app will now run on http://localhost:3000.
-You can access the app through your browser.
+You can access the app through your browser.<br>

 # Running the Full Application
-Once both the backend and frontend servers are running:
+Once both the backend and frontend servers are running:<br>
-Backend will be running at http://localhost:3001/products (Node.js).
+* Backend will be running at http://localhost:3001/products (Node.js).
-Frontend will be accessible via http://localhost:3000 (React).
+* Frontend will be accessible via http://localhost:3000 (React).

 # Key Features
 1. Search with Debouncing: Users can search products, and the filtering only happens when they stop typing for 300ms to optimize performance.